githubschool/copilot-demo-github-java/Demos/TDD-IntelliJ/README.md

 ### Step 4: Fix Project Structure

-You probably also need to fix **Project Structure** by setting a right **Java Development Kit (JDK).** You can do that by clicking on **File** and select **Project Structure**.
+You probably also need to fix the **Project Structure** by setting the right **Java Development Kit (JDK).** You can do that by clicking on **File** and selecting **Project Structure**.

 ![Project Structure](./images/6_ProjectStructureGoto.jpg)

-Then, select **Project** and select a right **Project SDK**.
+Then, select **Project** and select the right **Project SDK**.

 ![No SDK](./images/7_NoSDK.jpg)

-In this case, I am using **Java 20 version 20.0.1**, but IntellJ also have an option to download JDK for you.
-You can click on **Download JDK** and select a right version of JDK.
+In this case, I am using **Java 20 version 20.0.1**, but IntellJ also has an option to download JDK for you.
+You can click on **Download JDK** and select a correct version of JDK.

 ![Install SDK](./images/8_InstallSDK.jpg)

 ### Step 5: Test out first test and fix it

-Now, you can run the test by right click on the test class `StringCalculatorTest` and select **Run 'StringCalculatorTest'**.
-Or, you can select an individual test function and run it by right click on the test function and select **Run 'add_TwoNumbers...'**.
+Now, you can run the test by right clicking on the test class `StringCalculatorTest` and selecting **Run 'StringCalculatorTest'**.
+Or, you can select an individual test function and run it by right clicking on the test function and selecting **Run 'add_TwoNumbers...'**.

 ![Run Test](./images/9_RunTest.jpg)

 You will see that the test fails because the test is expecting the result to be 1504, but the actual result is 1500.
-What is going on?
+What's going on?
 Well, let's find out!

 ![Test Fail](./images/10_FirstTestWillFail.jpg)

-If you check the code in `StringCalculator` class, you will see that the `add` function just returns first `number`.
+If you check the code in `StringCalculator` class, you will see that the `add` function just returns the first `number`.
 So, how do we fix this?

 ![Add Function incorrectness](./images/11_NeedToFix.jpg)

 No worry!
-GitHub Copilot is smart to fix this right away by just making a space after number.
+GitHub Copilot is smart enough to fix this right away by just making a space after number.
 However, it is still your job to make sure that the code is correct.
-After all, your are the main pilot, not your Copilot.
+After all, your are the main pilot, and Copilot is just your AI assistant.

 ![Copilot to the rescue](./images/12_SuggestionCopilot.jpg)

-After you took the suggestion, let's go back and run the test again.
-You can run the test by right click on the test class `StringCalculatorTest` and select **Run 'StringCalculatorTest'**.
+After you take the suggestion, let's go back and run the test again.
+You can run the test by right clicking on the test class `StringCalculatorTest` and selecting **Run 'StringCalculatorTest'**.
 And it is successful this time!
 We just went from a failure to a success.
 That is a great progress!

 ![Test Success](./images/13_MakeSuccessfulFirst.jpg)

 ### Step 6: Adding a second test function called concatenateTwoStrings

 Now, we will implement a second test function called `concatenateTwoStrings` that will concatenate two Strings.
-You can do that by adding a new test function in `StringCalculatorTest` class.
+You can do that by adding a new test function in the `StringCalculatorTest` class.
 After making new lines, just add `@Test`, and your Copilot is giving you some suggestions.

 ![Add a second test](./images/14_AddSecondTest.jpg)